OctopusDeploy/blog/blog/2022-q1/jenkins-security/index.md

 ## Securely store your credentials

-The [Credentials Binding plugin](https://plugins.jenkins.io/credentials-binding/) is the best option for encrypting and securely storing credentials that connects Jenkins with other services.
+The [Credentials Binding plugin](https://plugins.jenkins.io/credentials-binding/) is the best option for encrypting and securely storing credentials that connect Jenkins with other services.
 Jenkins recommends it too – in fact it’s one of their suggested plugins when installing Jenkins for the first time.
-Plus, plenty of other plugins use it as a dependency too.
+Plus, plenty of other plugins use it as a dependency.

 This plugin lets you store and reuse all types of authentication methods, such as: